mvdh7/pytzer/docs/index.md

 Other versions are probably fine, but untested.
 We are using Python 3.6 rather than 3.7 to enable planned integration with MATLAB.

+See the [quick-start guide](quick-start) for more detailed instructions and examples.

 # Development status